squeaknode/squeak/docs/how-squeak-protocol-works.md

 ## How squeaks work
 The basic unit of content in the Squeak protocol is a squeak.

-It is an immutable structure that contains all of the fields necessary to validate and share posts between nodes.
+It is an immutable structure that contains all of the fields necessary to share and validate "locked" posts between nodes.

 ### Squeak structure